 Rock and Roll Hall of Fame

-We were given the opportunity to create a style guide for the Rock and Roll Hall of Fame’s licensing program with The Wildflower Group.
+Working with The Wildflower Group, we were given the opportunity to create a style guide for the Rock and Roll Hall of Fame licensing program.
 But there was a catch: the only intellectual property they owned was their logo.
-Unable to use the actual musicians, lyrics, or artifact images, we created specific theme art groups from scratch based on rock music genres and popular graphic trends for men and women.
+Unable to use the actual musicians, song lyrics, or artifact images, we created specific theme art groups from scratch based on rock music genres and popular graphic design trends.

-Guitar cases, amplifiers, and other iconic imagery inspired this upscale packaging system for the Rock and Roll Hall of Fame + Museum.
+Guitar cases, amplifiers, and other rock-and-roll-inspired graphic design elements formed the building blocks of our packaging system.
 Our style guide included rules for packaging and a secondary system for a specialty retailers.

 The Core Collection